The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 What is the most common yarn weight for beginners?

-Worsted/medium (Category 4) is the most common beginner-friendly choice.
-It’s easy to see stitches, widely used in tutorials, and works for hats, scarves, and blankets.
+Worsted/medium (Category 4) is beginner-friendly because stitches are easy to see and it works for hats, scarves, and blankets.

 Can I substitute yarn weights in a pattern?

-How do I know what yarn weight my yarn is if there’s no label?
+How do I identify yarn weight with no label?

-Use WPI (wraps per inch) to estimate the thickness, then confirm with a small swatch and measure stitches per 4".
-If you’re local, bring it to AriYARN and we’ll help you identify it.
+Use WPI to estimate, then confirm with a swatch and stitches per 4".

 What’s the difference between DK and worsted?

-DK (Category 3) is lighter and typically makes a smoother, more flexible fabric.
-Worsted (Category 4) is thicker, warmer, and faster to work.
-Always follow the pattern gauge.
+DK (3) is lighter and more flexible.
+Worsted (4) is thicker, warmer, and faster to work.

-Why does my yarn keep splitting when I knit or crochet?
+Why does my yarn split when I knit or crochet?

 Durable yarn options for blankets?

-Evergreen note: we keep this guide updated as standards and maker preferences evolve.
-To refresh it anytime, update the “last reviewed” date near the top and the JSON-LD dateModified at the bottom.
+Evergreen note: to refresh, update the “last reviewed” date near the top and the JSON-LD dateModified below.

 Previous